Here's how I'm protecting my computer and myself - online and around the world.

 Using public networks versus VPNs

 Given the hints of techno-phobia that flutter through my head, I needed something that was utterly idiot proof and that wouldn't cause me more frustration than it prevented.
 I would never have the patience for anything that would slow down my devices or drain their power.
-I had the chance to test out F-Secure's Freedome on my devices (including Agness!) and I'm happy to report that it delivered exactly as promised, with no annoyances or frustrations.
-And it gave me one more bonus - F Secure's Freedome rolls security into your VPN, including anti-virus detection that scans for spyware and malware.
+I had the chance to test out VPN services on my devices (including Agness!) and I'm happy to report that it delivered exactly as promised, with no annoyances or frustrations.

 Given how much time I spend online, all over the world, it's kind of a miracle that no ill has ever come of my sloppy Wi-Fi use.
 But I don't think that using a VPN is something that can only benefit frequent travelers.
 No matter what your job or your lifestyle, chances are you're online, in public, on unsecured networks, much more than you imagine.
 We all need insurance for our car, our homes- this is no different.
 It's like privacy insurance and I don't want to be without it!